"Who're you callin' "Dummy", Dummy?"

 - Dungeons & Dragons had the Ventriloquism wizard spell, which allowed the caster to throw his voice.

-- In the play Chicago, Billy Flynn and Roxie Hart do a number with Roxie on Billy's lap as the dummy and Billy as the ventriloquist.
+- In the musical Chicago, Billy Flynn and Roxie Hart do a number with Roxie on Billy's lap as the dummy and Billy as the ventriloquist.

 - For most games, especially horror genred, can have an audio clip play and make it seem like it's coming out of nowhere.
 Or right behind the player.